sampersand/blog/globals/tracing.md

 p untrace_var(:$foo) #=> ["p 3", "p 2", "p 1"]
 ```

-[^8]: I actually think this is smart: How often are you going to be assigning more than one trace to a variable?
+[^10]: I actually think this is smart: How often are you going to be assigning more than one trace to a variable?
 Probably not often.
 And, if you do, you're probably going to be removing them pretty quickly anyways.

 So, to insert them in the same order you extracted them, `.reverse_each` is needed.

+## Conclusion
+Whelp, that's about all I discovered when working with `trace_var` and `untrace_var`.
+I personally don't use them all too often, but I do love exploring odd edge cases in Ruby, and I hope you had fun (and learned something!)